JhonathaRicardo/InterferometryAnalysis_LIP/README.md

 |:--:|
 |*Fig. 7.
 Examples with the colormaps distributions: (a) Linear distribution, (b) Quadratic distribution, (c) Cubic Distribution.* |

+- ***15. [1D Profile]*** This Frame allows the visualization of 1D profiles (accumulated phase, radial phase and density) for different positions over the Axisymmetry.

 ## How it works
 A detailed description of the algorithm will be presented in a future article.
 However, the summarized data processing by the software algorithm is described by the flowchart shown in *Fig. 8*: